microsoft/pxt-adafruit/docs/reference/js/lessons/snowflake-fall/quiz-answers.md

 # snowflake fall quiz answers

-create a snowflake fall animation #animation#forever #docs
+create a snowflake fall animation.

 This is the answer key for the [snowflake fall quiz](/microbit/lessons/snowflake-fall/quiz).